 What Is Radiant Barrier Insulation?

 A radiant barrier reflects radiant heat.
 Radiant heat is the heat that transfers from one side of something to another.
 For instance, your roof is baking in the summer sun.
 Those shingles, felt paper, and roof sheathing radiate heat downward into the attic.
-If you were to go into the attic and press your palm against the wood of the ceiling, it would be warm to the touch on a hot summer day.
+If you were to go into the attic and press your palm against the wood of the ceiling, it would be warm to the touch.

-The hotter that attic gets, the more heat is trapped in your home and without proper insulation, it will begin to enter your living spaces.
+The hotter that attic gets, the more heat is trapped in your home.
+Without proper insulation, it will begin to enter your living spaces.
+Your air conditioning then has to work harder (which costs more) to maintain a comfortable temperature.

 But when a radiant barrier is placed between the inside roofing materials and the floor insulation, less heat enters the attic.
 With a radiant barrier, a sizeable portion of the radiant heat is reflected back toward the roof and very little of it is emitted downwards.